v-finance/camelot/doc/sphinx/source/doc/field_attributes.rst

 minimum
 -------

-The minimum allowed value for :ctype:`Integer` and :ctype:`Float` delegates or their related delegates like the Star delegate.
+The minimum allowed value for :c:type:`Integer` and :c:type:`Float` delegates or their related delegates like the Star delegate.

 .. _field-attribute-maximum:

 maximum
 -------

-The maximum allowed value for :ctype:`Integer` and :ctype:`Float` delegates or their related delegates like the Star delegate.
+The maximum allowed value for :c:type:`Integer` and :c:type:`Float` delegates or their related delegates like the Star delegate.

 .. _field-attribute-choices: